Data Breaches in Healthcare Security Systems: Topmost Ransomware Attacks in the Healthcare

 \subsection{RYUK Ransomware}

 RYUK ransomware is mainly used for financial gain.
-It is also initiated by a Russian Group that has injected ransomware in approximately $400$ healthcare facilities in the US~\cite{hassan2019ransomware}.
-RYUK ranks third of all the ransomware attacks that have happened in 2020.
+It is initiated by a cybercriminal group that has injected ransomware in approximately $400$ healthcare facilities in the US~\cite{hassan2019ransomware}.
+RYUK ranks third in all the ransomware attacks that have happened in 2020.
 The FBI has claimed that the victims paid approximately $61$ million dollars of ransom to recover the stolen data.

 The RYUK Ransomware works as follows: In the first stage, it attempts to delete all the files and also the backup data.
 Later it will shadow copy these files and attempts to end all the security services linked with the device.
 In the second stage, it disables the built-in Windows Automatic Startup Repair.
 In the third stage, the boot status policy is changed to ignore all failures.
 In the last stage, a note is left on the screen telling the victim to pay a ransom amount of money to recover all the data and warns the victim not to turn off their device.
-The files named RyukReadMe.html or RyukReadMe.tx, which are created on the victim's desktop, contain the email address to which the ransom payment has to be sent.
+The files named RyukReadMe.html or RyukReadMe.txt, which are created on the victim's desktop, contain the email address to which the ransom payment has to be sent.

 A similar attack has also happened in the past, ``The WannaCry Virus," in 2017.
 Approximately $40\%$ of the health organizations were affected~\cite{ehrenfeld2017wannacry}.

-These ransomware can be infected to the hospitals or other medical organizations by various means.
-The hackers do a lot of groundwork before they perform any hack on an organization.
-These hacking steps are discussed in detail in the upcoming section.